Immunization Frequently Asked Questions

 What additional vaccines are recommended?

 The Health and Wellness Center recommends that all female students receive the HPV vaccination.
-The Student Health Center also recommends that resident students, students who will be volunteering in the community, or students who have traveled abroad receive a TB test prior to coming to Trinity Washington University.
+The Health Center also recommends that resident students, students who will be volunteering in the community, or students who have traveled abroad receive a TB test prior to coming to Trinity Washington University.

 If I have my own copy of health and immunization records, is it still necessary to complete the Mandatory Immunization form?